ihmeuw/vivarium_research/docs/source/models/causes/maternal_hemorrhage_incidence/index.rst

      -
    * - deaths_c367
      - count of deaths due to maternal hemorrhage
-     - codcorrect, decomp_step='step5' for GBD 2019, 'step3' and eventually iterative' for GBD 2021
+     - codcorrect, decomp_step='step5' for GBD 2019, 'step3' and eventually 'iterative' for GBD 2021
      -
    * - population
      - population count